juansong/escape-artist-agent/README.md

-# 🎮 Monte Carlo Stealth Agent
+# 🎮 Escape Artist Agent

-An implementation of **Monte Calro control** for a custom escape tactics game environment.
+An implementation of **Monte Carlo control** for a custom escape tactics game environment.
-The agent learns to escape a grid world, avoid guards, and reach the extraction point through trial and error.
+The agent learns to escape a grid world, avoid traps, and reach the goal through trial and error.

-This project demonstrates how **reinforcement learning (RL)** - specifically **on-policy and off-policy Monte Carlo methods** - can be applied to
+This project demonstrates how **reinforcement learning (RL)** — specifically **on-policy and off-policy Monte Carlo methods** — can be applied to **game AI design**.
-**game AI design**

 ---

 ## 🚀 Features
 - ✅ On-policy **First-Visit** and **Every-Visit Monte Carlo Control**